-Brendan Saye was born in Vancouver, British Columbia and trained at Canada's National Ballet School.
-Mr. Saye joined The National Ballet of Canada as a RBC Apprentice in 2008 and was promoted to Principal Dancer in 2019.
+Brendan Saye was born in Vancouver, British Columbia and trained at Canada’s National Ballet School.
+Brendan joined The National Ballet of Canada as a RBC Apprentice in 2008 and was promoted to Principal Dancer in 2019.

 “Brendan Saye struck all the right chords.
 He not only has the height, noble looks and long, supple limbs so well suited to Apollo but also the co-ordination and fluent musicality needed to make sense of the angularities of Balanchine’s choreography.”

-Recently, Mr. Saye made his debut in the title role in Apollo and Lewis Carroll/The White Rabbit and Rajah/The Caterpillar in Alice’s Adventures in Wonderland.
-He has danced such lead roles as Siegfried in Swan Lake, Prince Florimund in The Sleeping Beauty, Romeo and Tybalt in Romeo and Juliet, Polixenes in The Winter’s Tale, Karenin in Anna Karenina, A Man in The Four Seasons, Oberon in The Dream, Phlegmatic in The Four Temperaments, Icicle in The Nutcracker and Le Roi in Le Petit Prince.
-Mr. Saye’s repertoire includes featured roles in Cinderella, The Merry Widow, Hamlet, The Second Detail, The Vertiginous Thrill of Exactitude, Approximate Sonata 2016, In The Upper Room, Chroma, Genus, Paz de la Jolla¸ The Dreamers Ever Leave You and Self and Soul.
+Recently, Brendan made his debut as Albrecht in Giselle and Eurydice in the world premiere of Orpheus Alive.
+He has danced such lead roles as Siegfried in Swan Lake, Prince Florimund in The Sleeping Beauty, Romeo and Tybalt in Romeo and Juliet, Lewis Carroll/The White Rabbit and Rajah/The Caterpillar in Alice’s Adventures in Wonderland, Polixenes in The Winter’s Tale, Karenin in Anna Karenina, A Man in The Four Seasons, the title role in Apollo, Oberon in The Dream, Phlegmatic in The Four Temperaments, Icicle in The Nutcracker and Le Roi in Le Petit Prince.
+Brendan’s repertoire includes featured roles in Cinderella, The Merry Widow, Hamlet, The Second Detail, The Vertiginous Thrill of Exactitude, Approximate Sonata 2016, In The Upper Room, Chroma, Genus, Piano Concerto #1, Petite Mort, Paz de la Jolla¸ The Dreamers Ever Leave You and Self and Soul.

-In 2012, Mr. Saye represented the National Ballet in The International Competition for The Erik Bruhn Prize and received the Patron Award of Merit.
+In 2012, Brendan represented the National Ballet in The International Competition for The Erik Bruhn Prize and received the Patron Award of Merit.
 He also received the Peter Dwyer Award and Christopher Ondaatje Prize in 2008 while a student at Canada’s National Ballet School.

 Brendan Saye is sponsored through Dancers First by Robin Vaile Robinson.